The new report to the Club of Rome

 (Published in Grail World 76/2013)

 In 1972, 40 years ago, the first report to the Club of Rome appeared under the title: "The Limits to Growth", which wanted to draw attention to the fact that the earth is limited and therefore the limitless growth that economists and politicians strive for is impossible is.

 According to Randers, the “limits to growth” was a scenario analysis that wanted to answer the following questions:

 "What will happen over the next 130 years if humanity chooses to pursue very specific strategies?"
 (P. 13).

-This analysis “The Limits of Growth” was misunderstood by the majority of critics as a prognosis and dismissed as inaccurate.
-This denial of reality has not yet been overcome; Because business and politics still do not want to acknowledge that the earth's ecosystem is far overwhelmed by us humans and cannot permanently deliver what we believe we need.
+This analysis "The Limits to Growth" was misunderstood by the majority of critics as a forecast and dismissed as inaccurate.
+This denial of reality has not yet been overcome; because business and politics still do not want to take note of the fact that the ecosystem of the earth is far overtaxed by us humans and cannot permanently deliver what we believe we need.

 Jorgen Randers, Professor of Climatology, was co-author of “The Limits to Growth” (1972), “The New Limits of Growth” (1992) and “The Limits to Growth - The 30-Year Update.
 Signal to change course ”(2004).
 After 40 years of experience with prognoses based on system dynamic computer models, he is now investigating in "2052" the likely development of the world in the next 40 years.